Pinning by holes of multiple vortices in homogenization for Ginzburg-Landau problems: Introduction

 In this work we study a homogenization problem for a {\it large number of vortices} and large number of pinning holes that are described by a perforated domain $\Omega_\ve$ (which corresponds to a discontinuous pinning term).
 This problem is described by the minimizers of the GL functional

-The unknowns here are the complex order parameter $u$ and the vector potential of the magnetic field $A$, while $h_{ext}^\ve$ is given external magnetic field (positive scalar number).
+The unknowns here are the complex order parameter $u$ and the vector potential of the magnetic field $A$, while $h_{ext}^\ve$ is given constant external magnetic field (a positive scalar quantity).
 The domain $\Omega_\ve$ in (\ref{initialGL}) is obtained by perforating a given simply connected bounded domain $\Omega\subset \mathbb{R}^2$ by a large number $N_\ve$ of small holes.
-Holes are all identical disks with radius $\rho_\ve$ and periodically distributed centers $a_{j}^\ve$, with $\ve>0$ being a small spatial period.
+Holes are all identical disks with radius $\rho_\ve$ and have periodically distributed centers $a_{j}^\ve$, with $\ve>0$ being a small spatial period.
 We assume that

-(holes radius much greater than vortex core and much less than the spatial period $\varepsilon$).
-Moreover, we consider the following scales of magnetic field and diameters of holes,
+(hole radius much greater than vortex core and much less than the spatial period $\varepsilon$).
+Moreover, we consider the following scaling relations of the magnetic field and diameters of holes,